 Why is this study of cognitive tests for frontotemporal lobar degeneration important?

-Frontotemporal lobar degeneration (FTLD) is a neurodegenerative disease that causes dementia syndromes.
-FTLD affects the frontal and temporal lobes of the brain and produces impairment in behavior, cognition, language, and/or motor functioning.
+Frontotemporal lobar degeneration (FTLD) is a neurodegenerative disorder that causes dementia syndromes.
+FTLD affects the frontal and temporal lobes of the brain and produces impairments in behavior, cognition, language and/or motor function.

 ALLFTD Consortium

-From this neí the ALLFTD consortium arises, from which this study originates.
+From this need the ALLFTD consortium arises, from which this study was born.
 The ALLFTD consortium is a project whose objective is to build a cohort of patients with FTLD at expert centers who can be available for the study of potential treatments in clinical trials.
-Specifically, they seek to collect data on cognitive and behavioral assessments, neuroimaging, blood and cerebrospinal fluid.
-And with these data they aim to:
+Specifically, they aim to collect data on cognitive and behavioral assessments, neuroimaging, blood and cerebrospinal fluid.
+And with these they seek to:

-- Identify clinical measures and biomarkers that may be useful for tracking patients with FTLD in treatment trials.
+- Identify clinical measures and biomarkers that may be useful for monitoring patients with FTLD in treatment trials.

 - Identify clinical measures and biomarkers that indicate when a person at high risk of developing FTLD due to a mutation will begin to show symptoms.

-- Share participants’ data, images and samples with other researchers to expand knowlíge about the disease.
+- Share participants’ data, images and samples with other researchers to expand knowledge about the disorder.

-From the data collectí by the ALLFTD consortium this study was born, which seeks to overcome some of the existing barriers by using smartphone technology.
+This study arises from the data collected by the ALLFTD consortium, which seeks to overcome some of the existing barriers by making use of smartphone technology.

 Some of these limitations are:

-- The neí for frequent visits to caregivers or physicians, which represent a large cost in the development of clinical trials;
+- The need for frequent visits to caregivers or physicians, which entail a large cost in the conduct of clinical trials;

 - the geographic dispersion of participants eligible for these studies;